 SURF, the collaborative organisation for ICT in Dutch education and research in the Netherlands, has started with an Open Badge project.
 They are setting up an open badge infrastructure in a proof of concept.
 This is to organize flexibility in education.
-More information can be found on the wiki space of Open Badges.
+More information can be found on the wiki space of the Open Badges of SURF.

 IBM uses open badges in their training program: IBM Badging & Certification.
 This makes IBM's employees faster and easier to become a source of invaluable value for their customers and colleagues.
 A beautiful movie that shows that is shown below.